Hela (character): Loki

 Hela appears in the four-issue series Loki, in which Loki has claimed leadership of Asgard.
 It is revealed that Hela was one of the Asgardians that helped him to the throne, but is now demanding payment for her assistance, along with the seductress Lorelei.

 Marvel 2099

-In the Marvel 2099 series of stories, the megacorporation Alchemax tried transforming people into false versions of the Norse Aesir in order to gain advantage of the worldwide worship of these beings.
-A supporting character in Ravage 2099 named Tiana, the love interest of the titular hero, was turned into Hela via technological means for this project.
+In the Marvel 2099 series of stories, Alchemax tried transforming people into false versions of the Norse Aesir in order to gain advantage of the worldwide worship of these beings.
+A supporting character in Ravage 2099 named Tiana Sikoski, the love interest of the titular hero, was turned into Hela via technological means for this project.

 Marvel Zombies

-A zombified alternate universe variant of Hela from Earth-2149 appears in Marvel Zombies.
+A zombified alternate universe version of Hela appears in Marvel Zombies.